EsmeraldaPatricio/kwk-level-1-lecture-002-intro-to-command-line/README.md

 Remove an entire directory using `rm -rf` (remove paris directory) `rm -rf paris`

+#### I.S.
+Analogy of the squirrel
+When removing a directory (file) you need to make sure you are in the lower branch.
+For example if you want to get rid of cairo directory need to make sure you are in the egypt directory.
+You can always check by using pwd or just by looking at the file directory and noticing the removed directory disappears.

 ### `mv`

 Accidentally place a file in the wrong directory so we need to move it. (`washington_monument.txt` in `new_york` directory needs to be moved to `washington`)